Grow a Beautiful Basketful of

 Setting fruit at higher temperatures, it is superb and very easy to grow.

 Black Mamba is a big, bodacious, purple/black beefsteak tomato.
-Elaborate smoky flavor with touch of sassy tang make this one an irresistible delight for your tomato garden.
+Elaborate smoky flavor with touch of sassy tang make Black Mamba an irresistible delight in your tomato garden.

 A natural 'surprise' cross of Lucky Cross with an unknown black variety-- from the size and flavor my guess is Carbon -- Black Mamba's flavor is enticing, rich, sweet and luscious.
 Your plants will produce big crops of stunning, irresistible tomatoes.
 Really meaty and full-flavored, this is also a fabulous fresh eating and sauce tomato.